William Ralph Inge: Early life and education

-He was born on 6 June 1860 in Crayke, Yorkshire.
-His father was William Inge, Provost of Worcester College, Oxford, and his mother Susanna Churton, daughter of Edward Churton, Archdeacon of Cleveland.
-Inge was educated at Eton College, where he was a King's Scholar and won the Newcastle Scholarship in 1879, and at King's College, Cambridge, where he won a number of prizes, as well as taking firsts in both parts of the Classical Tripos.
+He was born on 6 June 1860 in Crayke, Yorkshire, England.
+His father, Rev. William Inge was the local curate, and would later go on to become Provost of Worcester College, Oxford.
+His mother was Susanna Inge (née Churton), daughter of Edward Churton, rector of Crayke and the Archdeacon of Cleveland.
+Inge had a "staunchly high-church upbringing".

+Inge was educated at Eton College, where he was a King's Scholar and won the Newcastle Scholarship in 1879.
+In 1879, he went on to King's College, Cambridge, where he won a number of prizes including the Chancellor's Medal, as well as taking firsts in both parts of the Classical Tripos.

 Career

 Positions held

+Inge was an assistant master at Eton from 1884 to 1888, and a Fellow of King's College from 1886 to 1888.

+In the Church of England, he was ordained deacon in 1888, and priest in 1892.

-He was a tutor at Hertford College, Oxford, starting in 1888, the year he was ordained as a deacon in the Church of England.
+He was a Fellow and Tutor at Hertford College, Oxford from 1889 to 1904.

 His only parochial position was as vicar of All Saints, Knightsbridge, London, from 1905 to 1907.

 In 1907, he moved to Jesus College, Cambridge, on being appointed Lady Margaret's Professor of Divinity.

-In 1911, he became dean of St. Paul's Cathedral in London.
+In 1911, he became Dean of St Paul's Cathedral in London.
 He served as president of the Aristotelian Society at Cambridge from 1920 to 1921.

-He had retired from full-time church ministry in 1934.
+He retired from full-time church ministry in 1934.

 Inge was also a trustee of London's National Portrait Gallery from 1921 until 1951.

 Writing

 Inge was a prolific author.
 In addition to scores of articles, lectures and sermons, he also wrote over 35 books.
 Inge was a columnist for the Evening Standard for many years, finishing in 1946.

-He is best known for his works on Plotinus and neoplatonic philosophy, and on Christian mysticism, but also wrote on general topics of life, and current politics.
+He is best known for his works on Plotinus and neoplatonic philosophy, and on Christian mysticism, but also wrote on general topics of life and current politics.

 He was nominated for the Nobel Prize in Literature three times.